dart-lang/site-www/src/_guides/language/effective-dart/design.md

 where you must use the new syntax.

-### DO annotate with `Object` instead of `dynamic` to indicate any object is accepted.
+### DO annotate with `Object` instead of `dynamic` to indicate any object is allowed.

 Some operations work with any possible object.
 For example, a `log()` method could take any object and call `toString()` on it.
 Two types in Dart permit all
 values: `Object` and `dynamic`.
 However, they convey different things.
-If you simply want to state that you accept all objects, use `Object`, as you would in Java or C#.
+If you simply want to state that you allow all objects, use `Object`, as you would in Java or C#.

 Using `dynamic` sends a more complex signal.
 It may mean that Dart's type system